 Mandi

 A tempting combination of seasoned rice, tender slow-cooked meat (typically chicken or lamb), and a blend of aromatic spices.
-It is frequently topped with fried onions, raisins, and almonds.
+It is frequently then topped with fried onions, raisins, and almonds.

 Emirati Cuisine